roecrew/knock-knock/README.md

 # knock-knock

-An easier way to knock on ports.
+Nmap wrapper for knocking on ports.